Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates

-The nature of this doping dependence of the critical temperature \Eqref{doping_dependence} is not yet clear.
+The nature of this doping dependence on the critical temperature \Eqref{doping_dependence} is not yet clear.
 What causes $T_c$ to fall so swiftly with overdoping?
-It has been suggested that the pairing interaction must decrease since the electronic specific heat i.e. the electron density of states, remains constant on the overdoped side see, for example, paper by Storey, Tallon \& Williams~\cite{Storey:07} who consider the influence of the saddle-point Van Hove singularity on the phase diagram of high-$T_c$ cuprate.
-Earlier analysis of the decrease of the $d$-wave pairing strength in spite of the persistence of magnetic excitations in the Hubbard model similar conclusions were reached by Scalapino~\cite{Scalapino:99}; see also work by Huang et al~\cite{Huang:17}.
-In the present paper we concentrate only on the optimal doping studied by the Pavarini et al~\cite{Pavarini:01} supposing that the dominant pairing mechanism is common for all cuprates.
-Obviously far from optimal doping a lot of new physics becomes important.
+It has been suggested that the pairing interaction must decrease, since the electronic specific heat, \textit{i.e.} the electron density of states, remains constant on the overdoped side.
+See, for example, the paper by Storey at al.~\cite{Storey:07} who consider the influence of the saddle-point Van Hove singularity on the phase diagram of high-$T_c$ cuprates.
+In the present paper we concentrate only on the optimal doping studied by Pavarini et al~\cite{Pavarini:01} assuming that the dominant electron pairing mechanism is common for all cuprates.
+Obviously, far from the optimal doping a lot of new physics becomes important.

-All these circumstances allow us to use a traditional approach of electron band calculations and BCS pairing at least for an initial analysis of what determines the critical temperature $T_{c,\,\mathrm{max}}$ at optimal doping.
-Preliminary qualitative analysis was performed a long time ago~\cite{BJP:11} and now we give a far more detailed and quantitative one.
-The technical details of the Linear Combination of Atomic Orbitals (LCAO) approximation of the electron band structure of the CuO$_2$ plane and matrix elements of the Kondo interaction in this approximation are given in the textbook~\cite{MishonovPenev:11}.
-Therefore, in the next section we concentrate on the results providing the possibility to analyze what determines $T_{c,\,\mathrm{max}}$.
+All these considerations allow us to use a classical approach of electron band calculations and BCS pairing to identify the critical temperature $T_{c,\,\mathrm{max}}$ at optimal doping.
+A preliminary qualitative analysis was performed a long time ago~\cite{BJP:11}.
+Here, we give a far more detailed and quantitative one.
+The technical details of the Linear Combination of Atomic Orbitals (LCAO) approximation of the electron band structure of the CuO$_2$ plane and the matrix elements of the Kondo interaction in this approximation are given in Ref.~\cite{MishonovPenev:11}.